facebookresearch/ParlAI/docs/source/basic_tutorial.rst

 return via a ``report`` function, such as the number of questions they have posed or how many times those questions have been answered correctly.

-Datasets will implement a subclass of Teacher, providing functions which download the dataset from its source if necessary, read the file into the right format, and provide an example with each call to the teacher's ``act`` function.
+Datasets typically implement a subclass of Teacher, providing functions which download the dataset from its source if necessary, read the file into the right format, and provide an example with each call to the teacher's ``act`` function.